ethz-asl/eth_supermegabot/README.md

 ```
 ## Install ROS Melodic

-Install ROS Melodic (recommended: “Desktop-Full Install”) following the [instructions](http://wiki.ros.org/melodic/Installation/Ubuntu).
-We work with Catkin Command Line Tools (catkin build instead of catkin_make) to build
-packages in your workspace.
+Install ROS Melodic (recommended: “Desktop-Full Install”) following the [instructions](http://wiki.ros.org/melodic/Installation/Ubuntu) from 1.1 to 1.7 (included).
+We work with Catkin Command Line Tools (catkin build instead of catkin_make) to build packages in your workspace.
 They can be installed with [apt-get](http://catkin-tools.readthedocs.io/en/latest/installing.html#installing-on-ubuntu-with-apt-get).

 Setup your catkin workspace in which your packages will be built as follows.
 Source the environment